 If your nanny works for you directly, and not through an agency, you will ordinarily be considered her or his employer for tax purposes.
 You may have to pay and withhold payroll taxes for the nanny.
 It all depends on how much the nanny is paid.

-Social Security and Medicare taxes, also called FICA taxes, consist of a 15.3% Social Security tax up to an annual wage ceiling ($110,100 in 2012) and a 2.9% on all employee wages.
+Social Security and Medicare taxes, also called FICA taxes, consist of a 12.4% Social Security tax up to an annual wage ceiling and a 2.9% Medicare tax on all employee wages for a total tax of 15.3%.
 Half this tax is paid by the employer and the other half by the employee.
-The employer must withhold the tax and pay it to the IRS.
+The employer must withhold its portion of the tax and pay it to the IRS.
+Starting in 2013, an additional .9% Medicare tax is withheld on any wages in excess of $200,000.

 You must pay FICA taxes for a nanny who is over 18 years of age if he or she is paid over a threshold amount during the year.
 The amount is adjusted annually to account for inflation.
-For 2012, it was $1,700.
-To find out the amount for subsequent years, refer to IRS Publication 926, Household Employer’s Tax Guide.
+To find out current thresholds, refer to IRS Publication 926, Household Employer’s Tax Guide.

 You don’t have to pay FICA taxes for nannies or household employees who were under 18 any time during the calendar year and for whom household service is not a primary occupation.
 But you must pay FICA if domestic service is the teenager’s principal employment.